zoobab/dockernuke/README.md

 # About DockerNuke

-This is a quick shell script to destroy `/var/lib/docker` and restart Docker with no images whatsoever.
+This is a quick shell script to destroy `/var/lib/docker` and restart Docker with no images whatsoever aka ```Make Docker Clean Again```.

 I wrote it because all other approaches sucks, are not fast enough, left garbage layers, etc...